-The emotions surrounding the crash of the Collings Foundation Boeing B-17 are still raw as I write.
 Every airplane crash is one crash too many, but some just get to me.
-This is one that has.
+This one did.
 And I didn’t even know any of the people aboard the WWII-era bomber, at least not directly.
-Regardless—the aviation universe is so small that there are only one or two degrees of separation between us all.
+Regardless, the aviation universe is small enough that there are only one or two degrees of separation between us all.

-So while I didn’t know the pilot of the B-17, Mac McCauley, I have dozens of friends who did, and they are hurting.
-And while I’ve never flown on the Collings’ B-17, I’ve flown on and flown more than a few warbirds, and I have the ultimate respect for the talent, dedication and commitment to safety that these men and women pilots have for flying.
-If there are any of these pilots who fly vintage iron who don’t measure up to that standard, I have yet to fly with them.
+I didn’t know the pilot of the B-17, Mac McCauley, but I have dozens of friends who did.
+And while I’ve never flown on the Collings’ B-17, I’ve flown on and flown more than a few warbirds, and I have the ultimate respect for the talent, dedication and commitment to safety of the men and women who fly them.
+If there are any of these pilots, many of whom are volunteers, who don’t measure up to that standard, I have yet to fly with them.